praveenece431/documents/what-is-tomcat.md

 # Understanding Tomcat

-### Tomcat, also known as Apache Tomcat, is a popular open-source web server and servlet container used to host and deploy web applications.
+### Tomcat, also known as Apache Tomcat, is a popular open-source dynamic web server and servlet container used to host and deploy web applications.

 ## What Tomcat Does?
 * Listens for incoming HTTP requests